 Business casual attire is less formal than traditional business clothing but still professional enough to be office appropriate.
 For women, this typically means a skirt or slacks, a button down blouse, and closed-toe shoes.
 For men, this typically means a button down shirt, slacks, and dress shoes.

-Over 60 percent of businesses now allow business casual attire, according to a survey by the Society of Human Resource Managers (SHRM), but it still causes confusion among employees and managers.
+Over 60 percent of businesses now allow business casual attire, according to a survey by the Society of Human Resource Management (SHRM), but it still causes confusion among employees and managers.
 We’re sharing some basic guidelines below that you and your employees can follow the next time you’re asked to dress up in business casual.

 What Business Casual Means For Women